GabrielMalakias/cisp/README.md

-# cisp
+# CISP
-A programming language guided by http://www.buildyourownlisp.com/
+A programming language written guided by [Build your own lisp](http://www.buildyourownlisp.com/)